Lazer6769/Cart-253/Topics/frogmodjam/frogfrogfrog/planning.md

 - What does the frog look like?
     - Circles!
 - How does the user control the frog?
-    - User controls frog with the mouse position, just to the left and right
+    - User controls the frog tongue with the mouse position, just to the left and right
     - User launches the tongue with a mouse click
 - How does the fly move?
     - The fly starts on the left at a random y position, and moves to the right in a line